 When Insights are displayed on your Map, your labels will be temporarily replaced by those corresponding to the insights themselves.
 To restore your labels, disable the Insight using the toggle switch.

-Below the File Browser, you'll find three insight types:
+In the legend, you'll find four insight types:

 - Engineering Hot Spots: See which files and folders have had the most recent commits.